shinyay/codelab-spring-cloud-gcp-mysql/docs/tutorial.md

 java.lang.AssertionError: Status expected:<200> but was:<404>
 ```

 It means the api is not defined yet.
-Now you take a look at the test code:
+Now take a look at the test code:

 ```java
     @MockBean